Vermont: Fall Foliage

 4 miles, easy

 This morning’s walk takes you to beautiful Bull Moose Pasture.
-On your way to the pasture, your guides share secrets about the art of maple sugaring and tell tales of the little-known political history of the area.
+On your way to the pasture, your leaders share secrets about the art of maple sugaring and tell tales of the little-known political history of the area.
 Admire the view as you pass working farms, sugar maple groves, and meadows dotted with Vermont’s ubiquitous Holstein cows.

 In the afternoon, you visit with George Woodard, a third-generation Vermont organic dairy farmer and storyteller.
 From George, you gain a better understanding of Vermont’s history of dairy farming and maple sugaring.
 Take a hayride through his meadows, where you’ll have views of Camel’s Hump, Vermont’s third-highest peak.
 This evening, you gather for a final dinner, where you toast your Green Mountain adventure, and perhaps enjoy a post-dinner swim in the hotel’s heated outdoor pool.